-In Florida there are four seasons.
-We have hot and humid, slightly less hot and humid, 3 days of winter and finally love bug season.
-And before the cooler weather starts we have to go through love bug season.
+In Florida, there are four seasons.
+We have hot and humid, slightly less hot and humid, three days of winter, and finally, love bug season.
+And before the colder weather starts, we have to go through love bug season.
 The lovebug (Plecia nearctica) is a species of march fly found in parts of Central America and the southeastern United States, especially along the Gulf Coast.
-During the mating season male and females will pair together even during flight and remain paired up for over a week.
+During the mating season, males and females will pair together even during flight and remain paired up for over a week.

-While considered one of the bigger nuisances in Florida it cannot actually cause any physical harm to humans.
-Although they do pose a bigger threat to our cars.
-The body of a squished lovebug has a PH level of around 4.25 which can easily peel some paint off a car.
-Luckily in newer car models the paint has been improved to where the bug’s acid doesn’t affect as many paints.
-Ironically though as much as a annoyance as they are they do provide some benefits to humans.
+While considered a nuisance in Florida, lovebugs cannot cause any physical harm to humans, although they do pose a more substantial threat to our cars.
+The body of a squished lovebug has a PH level of around 4.25, which can easily peel some paint off a car.
+Luckily in newer car models, the coating has been improved to where the bug’s acid doesn’t affect as many colors.
+Ironically though, as much as an annoyance as they are, they do provide some benefits to humans.